daisygao/ScannerLite/README.md

 ScannerLite
 ===========

-An OpenCV program constructing the recognition feature of the app "ScannerPro".
+An OpenCV program implementing the recognition feature of the app "ScannerPro".
 It extracts the main document object from an image and adjust it to A4 size.